cr7pt0gr4ph7/blog/_posts/2024-02-03-dynamically-centering-on-image-focal-points-with-css.md

 ---
 layout: article
 title: Dynamically centering an image via CSS
-subtitle: How to use CSS to keep the focal point of a background image visible on different screen sizes
+subtitle: How to keep the focal point of a background image visible on different screen sizes
 article_header:
     type: overlay
     theme: dark